 - Restricted interests and repetitive behaviors

-- Symptoms that affect the person’s ability to function in school, work, and other areas of life
+- Symptoms that affect their ability to function in school, work, and other areas of life

 Autism is known as a “spectrum” disorder because there is wide variation in the type and severity of symptoms people experience.

 People of all genders, races, ethnicities, and economic backgrounds can be diagnosed with ASD.
-Although ASD can be a lifelong disorder, treatments and services can improve a person’s symptoms and ability to function.
-The American Academy of Pediatrics recommends that all children be screened for autism.
-All caregivers should talk to their child’s doctor about ASD screening or evaluation.
+Although ASD can be a lifelong disorder, treatments and services can improve a person’s symptoms and daily functioning.
+The American Academy of Pediatrics recommends that all children receive screening for autism.
+Caregivers should talk to their child’s health care provider about ASD screening or evaluation.

 What are the signs and symptoms of ASD?

-People with ASD have difficulty with social communication and interaction and have restricted interests and repetitive behaviors.
-The list below gives some examples of the types of behaviors that are common in people diagnosed with ASD.
+The list below gives some examples of common types of behaviors in people diagnosed with ASD.
 Not all people with ASD will have all behaviors, but most will have several of the behaviors listed below.

 - Making little or inconsistent eye contact

-- Having a tendency not to look at or listen to people who are talking
+- Appearing not to look at or listen to people who are talking

-- Infrequently sharing interest, emotion, or enjoyment of objects or activities by pointing at or showing things to others
+- Infrequently sharing interest, emotion, or enjoyment of objects or activities (including infrequently pointing at or showing things to others)

-- Failing to, or being slow to, respond to someone calling their name or to other verbal attempts to gain attention
+- Not responding or being slow to respond to one’s name or to other verbal bids for attention

 - Having difficulties with the back and forth of conversation